colorFiLabs/web3/index.md

-Smart contracts is the foundation of our business.
+Smart contracts are the foundation of our business.
 Our high-tech expertise allows us to come up with unique strategies to help companies succeed.
 Our expert team includes tech engineers and financial experts.

 ## Our Financial Strategies